 “Call yourself whatever you want,” says Sky.
 “Labels are for community, not for defining love.”
 In other words, it doesn’t matter what you call yourself as long as you treat your partners with respect.

-Sky reminds lesbians who date trans men that calling themselves lesbians belittles the transgender man’s identity – it implies that you don’t see him as a “real” man, since you don’t want to date cisgender (read: “real”) men.
-That’s what makes you a lesbian, right?
-Your aversion to men?
+However, Sky reminds lesbians who date trans men that calling themselves lesbians belittles the transgender man’s identity – it implies that you don’t see him as a “real” man, since you don’t want to date cisgender (read: “real”) men.

 You could have a lot of reasons for not changing your label.
 Coming out again is hard.
 Wrestling with yourself is hard.
-But you owe it to the trans men in your life to do a little self-reflection and make sure that your “lesbian” label isn’t negating their male one.
+But Sky believes that if you date a trans man, then it’s worth wondering whether your lesbian label negates his male one.